A woman wearing a mustard-colored headscarf drinks from a straw against a light sky background.

 Women in Working Life

-Women in Oman – more successful than in almost any other Islamic country
+Women in Oman - more successful than in other Arab countries

 Discover Oman with experts who have called it their home